primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

         ORDER BY emp_count, dep_id

 1. the ``FROM`` clause is operated upon first.
-The table or tables which the statement is to retrieve rows from is resolved; in this case, we start with the set of all rows contained in the ``employee`` table:
+The table or tables which the statement is to retrieve rows from are resolved; in this case, we start with the set of all rows contained in the ``employee`` table:

     .. sourcecode:: sql